 The governor, who is Canadian, said in December that the Bank would provide "technical, objective, dry analysis of some of these issues in due course".

-Opinion polls show only about one third of Scots are in favour of ending a 307-year-old union with England but pro-union campaigners have warned against complacency ahead of the Sept.
-18 vote with a significant number of Scots still undecided.
+Opinion polls show only about one third of Scots are in favor of ending a 307-year-old union with England but pro-union campaigners have warned against complacency ahead of the September 18 vote with a significant number of Scots still undecided.